Hyomin: Creative direction

-In April 2013, Hyomin extended her creative contributions to T-ara's sub-unit, T-ara N4, where she took charge of styling for their debut single album Jeon Won Diary.
-She personally curated hip-hop-inspired stage costumes, incorporating baggy clothing with electronic elements and traditional South Korean themes.
+Fashion lines and collaborations

+In 2011, Hyomin designed the retro-inspired stage costumes for "Roly-Poly", which featured patterns and styles reminiscent of the era, earning widespread praise.
+On June 4, 2012, Hyomin launched her exclusive clothing collection and solo shop on G-Market in collaboration with celebrity stylist Kim Sung-il.
+The collection featured around 150 products, including one-piece dresses, beachwear, shorts, and coordination sets.

 In 2014, to celebrate her solo debut album Make Up, Hyomin designed a special collection of T-shirts sold exclusively on T-ara's mobile app, "T-ara Holic".
 The collection sold out in under 24 hours, with all profits donated to charity.
-She also designed a set of personalized wrist-bands which were sold o the same app.
-In 2021, she designed a summer collection, in collaboration with Korean clothing brand LAZY CORNER, which included a set of dresses, tops and skirts.
-In 2023, Italian-Korean tote bag brand Toitt Bag selected Hyomin as their newest model, producer and stylist for the line's future seasonal line.
+She also designed a set of personalized wrist-bands which were sold on the same app.
+In 2018, Hyomin collaborated with South Korea's largest retailer, Shinsegae Emart.
+Promotional materials were released across South Korea and internationally, notably in Vietnam.
+The retailer also sponsored several of Hyomin’s activities, including her appearance on MBN's Cart Show 2 and her birthday event.
+In 2021, Hyomin designed a summer collection, in collaboration with Korean clothing brand LAZY CORNER, which included a set of dresses, tops and skirts.